netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift.md

 | Citrix ADC CPX | 13.0–36.28 |

 !!! note "Note"
-    The [CRDs](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/crd), [annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/annotations/), and [smart annotations](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/annotations/#smart-annotations) provided for the Citrix ingress controller is not supported for OpenShift routes.
-You can use OpenShift ingress to use these features.
+    [CRDs](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/crd) provided for the Citrix ingress controller is not supported for OpenShift routes.
+You can use OpenShift ingress to use CRDs.

 ## Deploy Citrix ADC CPX as a router within the OpenShift cluster